 The weight-loss program consists of a simple set of five keys.
 The research conducted at the Functional Medicine Research Center shows that by sticking to the five keys for three to six months, you will burn stored fat and maintain muscle in a way that supports healthy blood sugar balance and overall health.
 The keys for healthy weight loss are:

 - Increasing protein

 - Restricting unhealthy fats and enhancing omega-6/omega-3 balance

 - Increasing phytonutrients

-Now, let’s take a closer look at each of the 5 keys.
-The remainder of this article will cover the first 2 keys: limiting carbs and increasing protein.
+Now, let’s take a closer look at each of the five keys.
+The remainder of this article will cover the first two keys: limiting carbs and increasing protein.
 Then, in part 2, we will cover the 3 remaining keys and discuss how you can put them all together for a healthy weight loss plan.

 The emphasis for healthy weight loss should be on consuming only “quality” carbohydrates while restricting grains and other carbohydrate-dense foods.
 Quality carbs, according to the researchers, are those that are rich in phytonutrients and fiber, and promote a lower glycemic response (smaller increases in blood sugar and insulin), a sensation of fullness, and overall health.

 Eating too many carbs, especially those with a high glycemic load, such as simple sugars, breads, rice, and pasta, makes you more prone to gaining fat because the rise in blood sugar levels and corresponding rise in insulin triggers your body to utilize these sugars for energy rather than burning fat.
 The high insulin levels also encourage fat storage and decrease satiety, so you crave more carbs.
 This helps explain why high-carb/low-fat diets may make it difficult to maintain weight loss long-term.